jiajunhe98/Advent-of-Code-2021/README.md

-📚 Degree of difficulty of each day's puzzle (only from my own perspective):
+📚 Degree of difficulty of each day's puzzle ☆ - ★★★★★(only from my own perspective):

 | Day| Difficulty  | | Day| Difficulty  | | Day| Difficulty  | | Day| Difficulty  | | Day| Difficulty  |
 |----|-------------| -|----|-------------|-|----|-------------|-|----|-------------|-|----|-------------|